Pylons/pyramid/docs/narr/templates.rst

 :term:`Chameleon` templates directly from within a view callable.
-For example, if there is a :term:`Chameleon` ZPT template named ``foo.pt`` in a directory in your application named ``templates``, you can render the template from within the body of view callable like so:
+For example, if there is a :term:`Chameleon` ZPT template named ``foo.pt`` in a directory in your application named ``templates``, you can render the template from within the body of a view callable like so:

 .. code-block:: python
    :linenos: